JustinAronson/artificial-life/README.md

 # Simulation Overview
 The simulation submitted for Assignment 7 used the constants found in constants.py.
 The bodies were evolved by mutating a parent generation, and picking the robots with the best fitness from each family.
 Fitness was determined by the robot's Euclidean distance to the point -100, -100.
 A smaller distance was prefered.

+A popular strategy used by robots in this simulation was building tall robots which fell over in the (-x, -y) direction.
+Future fitness functions will test for robot movement after a certain time step to make this strategy more difficult.

 # Citations
 Code for this reposity is based on the following: